slavpozega/UPI-PROJEKT/projects/trikostura-jpavic-mlistes-djsartori/README_EN.md

 3. Paste into SQL Editor and run
 4. Copy the entire content from `supabase/notifications.sql`
 5. Paste into SQL Editor and run
+6. Copy the entire content from `supabase/universities.sql`
+7. Paste into SQL Editor and run
+8. Copy the entire content from `supabase/categories-per-faculty.sql`
+9. Paste into SQL Editor and run
+10. Copy the entire content from `supabase/add-profile-university-faculty.sql`
+11. Paste into SQL Editor and run

-This will create all tables, policies, triggers, functions and default categories.
+This will create all tables, policies, triggers, functions, universities, faculties and categories.

 **⚠️ Important:**
 - Go to **Authentication > Providers > Email** and **disable** "Confirm email" if you want to test registration without email confirmation.